Milan San Siro Stadium Tickets and Visits

 Recommended if...
 You have thought about visiting the impressive San Siro stadium to remember the great victories of the Milanese soccer teams and learn a little more about its history.

+The visit to the A.C.
+Milan and F.C.
+Inter stadium begins at the San Siro Museum.
+This space gathers memorabilia and "relics" of the two teams.
 It is not very common for two giants like Milan and Inter to share a stadium, although it is quite common in Italy.
-For this reason, the stadium museum does not focus on just one of the two, but rather on the achievements within its walls.
+For this reason, the stadium museum does not focus on one of the two, but rather on the achievements within its walls.
 You will find old jerseys and balls from the most important matches, photographs of yesteryear, trophies and much more.

 One of the most curious memorabilia is the Milan Inter United jersey.
 Already in the 1920s, the fascist regime had merged some teams in some major cities to increase the area of influence and improve management.
 Milan had remained (almost) immune to this phenomenon and yet this idea reappeared in the 80s.
 A few friendlies were played and after these matches, the idea was definitively abandoned.